fblissjr/structure-it/README.md

 ## Overview

-**structure-it** provides tools for extracting structured data from unstructured sources using multimodal LLMs (starting with Google Gemini) and experimenting with different data modeling approaches optimized for LLM context and reuse.
+**structure-it** is a research sandbox for exploring structured data extraction and LLM-driven data pipelines.
+Extract structured data from any unstructured source using multimodal LLMs (Gemini), experiment with data modeling approaches, and build reusable components for extraction and generation.

 This is an exploratory research project focused on:
-- Structured data extraction from text, images, and documents
+- Structured data extraction from text, images, PDFs, and web content
+- Domain-specific schemas (academic papers, articles, code docs, meeting notes, policies, etc.)
 - Data modeling approaches for LLM context management
-- Multimodal data pipeline experimentation
+- Reusable generators for creating synthetic test data
-- Comparing different modeling patterns (dimensional, graph, hybrid)
+- Comparing different storage patterns (JSON, DuckDB, future: star schema/graph)

 ## Quick Start